A MESSAGE FROM OUR FOUNDER & EXECUTIVE DIRECTOR

 "Everyone deserves a second chance at pursuing greatness."

 Imagine if you had no place to live, no job and no money.
 What would you do to survive?
 To get by, would you commit a crime?
 Former inmates are faced with these questions far too often.
-Ex-offenders confront one pressing re-entry challenge after another, everything from finding a place to live and arranging drug abuse treatment to getting a job.
+They confront one pressing re-entry challenge after another, everything from finding a place to live and arranging drug abuse treatment to getting a job.
 A setback in any one of these areas can easily lead to relapse and a return to prison, what public policy analysts call "recidivism."
 Researchers measure recidivism by looking at the criminal acts that ex-offenders commit in the three years after prison release.
 The formerly incarcerated often find themselves facing the exact same pressures and temptations that landed them in prison in the first place.
-According to 2013 Maryland data, almost a third of Maryland prison admissions went to individuals returning to prison from parole.

 So what can be done to keep people from cycling back into the system?
 Let's start with jobs, perhaps the single most pressing obstacle that frustrates the formerly incarcerated.
 Baltimore and several other cities, including the state government, have passed necessary reforms like getting employers to stop asking on their employment forms if applicants have a criminal record.
 Another Maryland law — the Justice Reinvestment Act — expanded the range of low-level drug offenses and other misdemeanors that can be wiped from former offenders' records, which may make it easier for them to find jobs and housing.